getify/You-Dont-Know-JS/types & grammar/ch1.md

 typeof [1,2,3] === "object"; // true
 ```

 Nope, just objects.
-It's most appropriate to think of them also as a "sub-type" of object (see Chapter 3), in this case with the additional characteristics of being numerically indexed (as opposed to just being string-keyed like plain objects) and maintaining an automatically updated `.length` property.
+It's most appropriate to think of them also as a "subtype" of object (see Chapter 3), in this case with the additional characteristics of being numerically indexed (as opposed to just being string-keyed like plain objects) and maintaining an automatically updated `.length` property.

-## Values As Types
+## Values as Types

 In JavaScript, variables don't have types -- **values have types**.
 Variables can hold any value, at any time.